CaptureContext/swift-declarative-configuration/README.md

 `OptionalDataSource` and `DataSource` types are very similar to the `Handler`, but if `Handler<Input>` is kinda `OptionalDataSource<Input, Void>`, the second one may have different types of an output.
 Usage is similar, different types are provided just for better semantics.

+If your deployment target is iOS 17+ (or other platform with a corresponding version) you can use beta variadic generic `_DataSource` type

 ## Installation

 ### Basic